An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 # Instructions on getting the polyfill working

-Our JavaScript adds two attributes on each page's `&lt;html&gt;` element:
+Our JavaScript adds two attributes on each page's `<html>` element:

-* "data-at-document-domain": Contains the script's full domain name
+* "data-at-document-domain": Contains the document's full domain name
 * "data-at-document-url": Contains the URL of the document.

 ## General idea of how this polyfill works